Combining Glass Cockpit and Analog

-In the Private, Instrument, Commercial or Flight instructor courses at American Air, you will receive approximately 80% of you flight training in a Cessna 172S with glass cockpit and the other 20% in a Cessna 172 with the analog panel.
+In the Private, Instrument, Commercial or Flight instructor courses at American Air, you will receive approximately 90% of you flight training in a Cessna 172S with glass cockpit and the other 10% in a Cessna 172 R with the analog panel and our simulator.

 Upon completion of any of these courses, you will feel comfortable and competent with either type of instrument panel.
 The Cessna 172S is also equipped with XM weather display, traffic display and a fully-coupled autopilot.